 Good Practice Guidance for Local Authorities and Community Councils

-The Scottish Government has updated its Good Practice Guidance for Community Councils.
-Should you have any difficulties in downloading this document, please contact Kathleen Glazik at the Scottish Government on 0131 244 2794 to request a paper copy.
+Should you have any difficulties in downloading this document, please contact Kathleen Glazik at the Scottish Government on 0131 244 0831 to request a paper copy.

 Community Council Discretionary Grants

-- The grant must be used to further the community council's statutory purposes, role and responsibilities and for no other purpose.
+The discretionary grant can be used at the discretion of the community council to further their statutory purposes, role and responsibilities only and for no other purpose.